LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 I will be using the existing application itself for this demo as I am using a free plan.
 In the free plan, you can create only one application (no need for card details).

-Upgrade your application subscription to the `Developer Pro` Version as OIDC is available in this version.
-(For a free plan, 21 days trial is available).
+Upgrade your application subscription to the `Developer Pro` Plan to configure OIDC. (`Developer Pro` Plan is available with 21 days trial).

 ![loginradius-upgrade-subscription-1.png](loginradius-upgrade-subscription-1.png)